 3. Deduct state and local tax withholding (mandatory payroll tax), if applicable.

 You may need to deduct state income tax from more than one state if an employee works in one state and lives in another.
 However, some states maintain reciprocity agreements and don’t tax out-of-state income.
 Illinois and Iowa fall into this category.
 This means that if you have an employee who lives in Illinois but works in Iowa, you wouldn’t deduct state withholding for that employee.
-You can find a complete list of reciprocity agreements here.

 4. Deduct the FICA (Federal Insurance Contributions Act) payroll tax.